IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 df = con.execute("SELECT * FROM TechnologyInvestment").df()   # a result as pandas
 ```

-Across a sweep, `aggregate(..., to="duckdb")` writes one `oT_Sweep.duckdb` whose tables (`oT_Sweep_<Table>`) carry a leading `case` column, so a whole scan is one query. `case` is a SQL keyword, so quote it:
+Across a sweep, `aggregate(..., to="duckdb")` writes one `oT_Sweep.duckdb` whose tables (`oT_Sweep_<Table>`) carry a leading `case` column, so a whole scan is
+one query. `case` is a SQL keyword, so quote it:

 ```python
 con = duckdb.connect("out/oT_Sweep.duckdb", read_only=True)
 con.execute('SELECT * FROM oT_Sweep_TechnologyInvestment WHERE "case" = \'d110\'').df()
 ```

-The DuckDB and CSV outputs hold the same numbers, so this is purely a convenience for querying and joining results with SQL instead of globbing and concatenating CSVs.
+The DuckDB and CSV outputs hold the same numbers, so this is purely a convenience for querying and joining results with SQL instead of globbing and
+concatenating CSVs.

-The CSV output files used for outputting the results are briefly described in the following items.
+The CSV output files are briefly described in the following items.

 The power is expressed in **MW**, energy or heat in **GWh**, marginal costs in **€/MWh**, and costs in million euros **M€**.
 Hydrogen is expressed in **tH2**.
 Reservoir volume is expressed in hm{sup}`3`,
 and water flow in hm{sup}`3`/s.
-The energy transported in the electricity network is described in **GWh-Mkm**.
-In each file, the identifiers are described in the first columns, followed by the headers and the description of each variable.
+The energy transported in the electricity network is expressed in **GWh-Mkm**.
+In each file, the identifiers are described in
+the first columns, followed by the headers and the description of each variable.

 ## Investment/Retirement